tiberiusbrown/Ardens/README.md

 Values: `0`, `1`

 #### `f` or `filter`
-Conditionally applies an upscaling filter (hqx filters are not available in the player currently).
+(Debugger only) Conditionally applies an upscaling filter.
 Values: `none`, `scale2x`, `scale3x`, `scale4x`, `hq2x`, `hq3x`, `hq4x`

 #### `ds` or `downsample`
-Downsamples by an integer ratio after applying an upsample filter.
+(Debugger only) Downsamples by an integer ratio after applying an upsample filter.
 Values: `0`, `1`, `2`, `3`

 #### `ori` or `orientation`